-The DM course is targeted to develop the candidate sproficiency in clinical acumen and skills so as to enable them to function as experts in the field of CAP including learning disabilities in a variety of settings.
-This training will equip the trainee with the skills in patient care, to pursue teaching and research careers in the field of CAP

-The candidate will have in-depth knowledge of the diagnoses and management of psychiatric disturbances in children and adolescents including learning disabilities.
-In addition they will have good knowledge of conditions such as epilepsies, neuro-developmental disorders, in born errors of metabolism, common pediatric conditions and of the investigative procedures including electrophysiology and imaging.
+The DM course is targeted to develop the candidate's proficiency in clinical acumen and skills so as to enable them to function as experts in the field of CAP including learning disabilities in a variety of settings.
+This training will equip the trainee with the skills in patient care, to pursue teaching and research careers in the field of CAP have good knowledge of conditions such as epilepsies, neuro-developmental disorders, in born errors of metabolism, common pediatric conditions and of the investigative procedures including electrophysiology and imaging.
 They will have a clear understanding of clinical and developmental child psychology and methods of evaluation and therapy.
 The candidate will at all times work towards including preventive and promotive aspects of child mental health.
 They will be well trained in the socio-cultural, legal and administrative perspectives on child and adolescent mental health